On this page you will learn:

 Small businesses like yours, have successfully used Pro Theme Design themes to improve their websites, or their clients websites, for many years now.
 We released our first theme in 2007 and have been regularly releasing new themes since.

 The benefit of being small is that we can give things the personal touch.
-In fact when you contact us you will talk directly to me, Ben, the lead developer.
+In fact when you contact us you will talk directly to us.
 Who better to answer your questions about your new theme than the person who made it!

 Another unique thing about us is that all of our themes have been code reviewed by a third party.
 What this means is that an independant company has ensured that the code in our themes is secure, and solid.
 This means our themes are as safe as we can make them, and will run efficiently.

 In 2014 we made a commitment to working the 'WordPress' way exclusively.
 This means we always follow best practices and coding standards, and we always use WordPress functionality rather than reinventing the wheel.
 How does this benefit you?
 There's a few ways.

 Customer feedback is important to us.
 Whether it's keeping notes on common support queries, or reading tweets about WordPress themes, we like to keep on top of the latest developments and feedback.
 Doing this allows us to learn and improve.